Keeping Your Child Safe on Wheels

 Babies younger than 1 year have weak neck strength.
 Riding on bicycles and wearing helmets are not recommended until your child is at least 1 year old.

 When you replace a helmet because it is outgrown or damaged, buy a new one that meets the CPSC safety standard.
+All helmets should be replaced at least every 5 years or sooner if recommended by the manufacturer.

 All young children should wear a bicycle helmet, whether they are riding a bicycle, tricycle, or are a passenger on a parent's bicycle.
 Many states, including Washington, have laws requiring bicycle helmet use.
 Contact your local Department of Transportation for information about the helmet law in your area.